machbase/machbase-neo/index.md

 ### Choose edition and version manually

-Find and download file of proper edition and platform from [releases](./releases/) page.
+Find and download file of the proper edition and platform from the [releases](./releases/) page.

 ## Tutorials